khaledRoushdy/Ebo/README.md

  ```

-There are several types of web elements that can be found in Pages Automation Tool like (Button, Textbox, Textarea, Span, Div..etc).
+There are several types of web elements that can be found in Pages Automation Tool like (Button, Textbox, Textarea, Span, Div..etc).</br>
+All the locator types are found also in the Pages Automation Tool like (Id, Name, Xpath, CssSelector...etc).

 ## Create Tests
 You can write your tests using TestNG or JUnit